bigscience-workshop/promptsource/README.md

 streamlit run promptsource/promptsource.py
 ```

+There is a secondary app (that will eventually be merged with the main) displaying two modes:
+- Helicopter view: collect high level metrics on the current state of the sourcing
-To check the templates you wrote or already written templates, you can visualize templates on entire datasets with
+- Prompted dataset viewer: check the templates you wrote or already written on entire dataset
 ```
-streamlit run promptsource.py/promptviz.py
+streamlit run promptsource.py/promptapp.py
 ```

 ## Writing Templates